mongock/flamingock-docs/site/v1/driver/driver-mongodb-springdata.md

 [[TOC]]
 ## Introduction
-This sections covers the Mongock implementation for Spring Data MongoDB 2.x and 3.x
+This sections covers the Flamingock implementation for Spring Data MongoDB 2.x and 3.x

 <br />